 Freshwater Marshes

-According to the National Oceanic and Fisheries Administration (NOAA), freshwater marshes feature among the four common types of coastal wetlands.
+According to the National Oceanic and Fisheries Administration (NOAA), freshwater marshes feature among the five common types of coastal wetlands.
 Periodic or permanent shallow water and mineral soils characterize these coastal wetlands.

 Freshwater marshes typically get most of their supplies from surface water, including runoffs from the ocean and floods.
 However, they derive some water from underground sources as well.